vdods/heisenberg/README.md

     python3 -m heisenberg.search --dt=1.0e-2 --max-time=1.922e2 --seed=123456789 --embedding-dimension=2 --embedding-solution-sheet-index=0 --cut-off-initial-curve-tail --plot-type=png --output-dir=search-example

+#### Installing the `vorpy` Dependency

+The `vorpy` Python module is needed by this tool suite.
+To install the latest version available on github, simply run the following command.

+    pip install --upgrade git+https://github.com/vdods/vorpy.git

+Version `0.4.1` was the particular version used during the development and research for this project.

 #### License and Attribution

 This project is held under Copyright (2014-2017) by Victor Dods and is released as free, open-source software